-The Vizio M-Series Quantum 65-inch (M658-G1) ($999) is a fascinating offering from a manufacturer best-known for its thrifty smart TVs.
-TV manufacturers are in a never-ending game of one-upmanship, constantly competing against each other on features and pushing to find the next innovation to convince buyers that they need to buy the latest and greatest.
+The Vizio M-Series Quantum 65-inch (M658-G1) ($748) is a fascinating offering from a manufacturer best-known for its thrifty smart TVs.
 This year, Vizio's play is to add quantum-dot enhancement to its full range of TVs, from the premium flagship models to economy-class sets.
-In the M-Series, Vizio's midrange line, the result is a surprisingly premium experience on a $1,000 TV.
+In the M-Series, Vizio's midrange line, the result is a surprisingly premium experience on a sub-$1000 TV.

 The enhanced display delivers fantastic color and brightness, while Vizio's SmartCast operating system offers plenty of flexibility with its combination of free content, included apps and built-in Google Chromecast for enjoying thousands of additional apps and services.
 Overall, the M-Series Quantum is so impressive that it makes our list of best TVs you can buy.